 e.
 Systematic investments

 The major benefit of investing in equity funds is that you don’t need to worry about choosing stocks and sectors to invest in.
 Successful equity investing requires a lot of research and knowledge.
-You need to dig deep through the financials of a company before you invest in it.
+You need to dig deep into the financials of a company before you invest in it.

 You also need to have an understanding of how a particular sector is expected to perform in the future.
 Of course, all of this requires a lot of time and effort, which most common investors don’t have.
 Hence, the solution is to leave the stock-picking to an expert fund manager by investing in an equity fund.